New years resolution #Paddle More

 Once someone else is involved and you have made arrangements to meet for a paddle.
 You are far more likely to hold yourself to making it happen.
 After all that other person is relying on you for safety support and you don’t want your best paddling buddy/K1 rival getting more training miles in than you 😉 It also holds you accountable as someone else is going to ask you why you weren’t there and are you coming next week.
 This helps overcome any breaks in your new routine that are forced upon you and gets you back out there for the following session.

-I hope these 5 tips help you fine motivation to paddle more in the darker months of 2022.
+I hope these 5 tips help you fine motivation to paddle more in the darker months of the year.
 Best wishes for your paddling in the year ahead.